Introduction to Digital Video Production Workshop June 9th - June 30th

-*Capacity for this 6-week workshop is 20 students.
+*Capacity for this 4-week workshop is 20 students.
 This is an in-person event hosted at the Minnesota Discovery Center.

-This hands-on 6-week class will take you through the entire process of making a short film from concept to festival screening.
+This hands-on 4-week class will take you through the entire process of making a short film from concept to festival screening.
 This course is structured for emerging filmmakers & media creators who need a comprehensive introduction to all phases for film production.
 Our method of teaching is hands-on with real video equipment.
-You will learn everything that goes into creating a film and how to use professional equipment and our experienced instructor, Graham Holford.
+You will learn everything that goes into creating a film and how to use professional equipment and our experienced instructor, Prakshi Malik.

 Topics covered include: